midhunhk/midhunhk.github.io/_posts/2016-07-30-java-8-lambdas-thread.md

 ---
 layout: post
-title: Lamba expressions in Java 8
+title: Lambda expressions in Java 8
 ---
 Ever since I heard Lambdas as one of the new features of Java 8, I did some research on it and ended up not understanding it at all.
 Other than some relation with complex mathematical terms, there was nothing I could understand about this.